 If WordPress has one key advantage over Webflow, it has a considerably greater market share, but that's about it!
 This is most likely down to its age and established reputation but Webflow is catching up fast.

-You've probably guessed by now that we are huge advocates of Webflow.
-There are tonnes of benefits of Webflow over WordPress so let's dig a little deeper into 6 core reasons why you should use Webflow instead of WordPress...
+There are tonnes of benefits of Webflow over WordPress - let's dig a little deeper into 6 core areas we're often asked about...

-Webflow also has a way to preview your site when you're editing it, which will save hours of going back-and-forth between the CMS and web browser in order to see what changes look like on an actual website.
+Webflow also allows live on-page edits so you can immediately preview the changes to your site whilst you're editing it.
+This will save hours of going back-and-forth between the CMS and web browser in order to see what changes look like on an actual website.

-Gone are the days of making edits and then flicking between oodles of tabs to preview the changes on the front-end, wondering if they will look exactly as they do here because, let's face it, WordPress' preview mode doesn't always even preview the updates you've made!
-It's not as clear-cut and doesn't always work.
+Gone are the days of making edits and then flicking between oodles of tabs to preview the changes on the front-end, wondering if they will look exactly as they do here because, let's face it, WordPress' preview mode doesn't always even preview the updates you've made.

 Webflow's live edits are a serious time-saver and can be published in literally seconds!

-In Webflow, there’s no need to customise the CMS or install plugins because you get access to those all-important SEO features right out of the box!
-Think title tags and meta descriptions - no need for the WordPress Yoast SEO plugin, Webflow brings this to your fingertips as standard.
+In Webflow, there’s no need to install SEO tools and plugins because you get access to those all-important SEO features right out of the box!

-Webflow also allows for Scheme Markup, a technical SEO aspect aimed at speaking directly to Googlebot and it's friendly spider friends to instruct them on exactly how to crawl and read your site.
+Webflow also allows for Scheme Markup, a technical SEO aspect aimed at speaking directly to Googlebot and its spider friends to instruct them on exactly how to crawl and read your site.

-All-in-all, you can be sure that using Webflow will bring an awesome web experience to your website visitors.
+All-in-all, you can be sure that using Webflow will bring an awesome online experience to your website visitors.

 Security of WordPress sites typically sits at the top of the list of concerns for new and experienced website owners alike.

-This is hugely important - security breaches are not only damaging to your web visitors who could have their data compromised or stolen, but they will also have a detrimental impact on your Google ranking.
+This is hugely important - security breaches are not only damaging to your web visitors who could have their data compromised or stolen, but they will also have a detrimental impact on your Google ranking and brand loyalty.